aazainjan/Sheplang/CONTRIBUTING.md

 ### 2. Make Your Changes

-- Follow existing code style
+- Follow existing code style.
-- Add tests for new features
+- Add tests for new features.
-- Update documentation as needed
+- Update documentation as needed.
-- Keep commits atomic and well-described
+- Keep commits atomic and well-described.

 ### 3. Test Your Changes